100 Notable alumni of

 -

-Eva Jiřičná CBE RA is a Czech architect and designer, active in London and Prague.
+Eva Jiřičná is a Czech architect and designer, active in London and Prague.
 She is the founder of the architectural atelier Eva Jiricna Architects, operating in Britain (at first as Jiřičná Kerr Associates) from 1982 to 2017 and a co-founder of AI DESIGN, that she opened in 1999 together with Petr Vágner.
 She is known for her attention to detail and work of a distinctly modern style, and for her glass staircases.

 -